scottmatheina/bosnet.github.io/_posts/2018-09-19-introduction-ISAAC-consensus-Betterment.md

 ### 1. Decentralization

-Ethereum's chief scientist Vitaly Buterin told us about the [meaning and necessity of decentralization of the blockchain in his blog.](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) He said;
+Ethereum's chief scientist Vitalik Buterin told us about the [meaning and necessity of decentralization of the blockchain in his blog.](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) He said;

 * Blockchains are politically decentralized and structurally decentralized, but all nodes behave like one computer for a single state.
 * Resistance to network or blockchain failures, resistance to (network) attackers, and (centralized) cartel-forming tolerance within (other than network participants) is why decentralization is necessary.

 And also attempt to measure decentralization by using the Nakamoto coefficient index from ["Quantifying Decentralization"](https://news.earn.com/quantifying-decentralization-e39db233c28e) posted by Balaji.S.
-Srinivasan, CTO of Coinbase .
+Srinivasan, CTO of Coinbase.

 Recently, EOS has been criticized for their use of 21 Block Producers who are responsible for the validation of the entire blockchain, distorting the value of decentralization.